weaviate-tutorials/202509-aws-genai-workshop/README.md

 # AWS GenAI + Weaviate: *Hands-on Workshop*

-## Overview

-> [!NOTE]
-> This repository contains materials from a hands-on workshop where you'll build intelligent search systems, RAG workflows, and AI agents.
-You will learn how to use Weaviate vector database and AWS Bedrock to transform your data workflow with practical AI implementations in just one day.
+This repository is for a hands-on workshop for building intelligent search systems, RAG workflows, and AI agents, with [Weaviate vector database](https://docs.weaviate.io/weaviate) and [AWS Bedrock](https://aws.amazon.com/bedrock/) in less than a day.

 ## Prerequisites

 **None**: At the workshop, a temporary AWS account will be provided for you to use.

-Preferable: Some familiarity with AWS services and Python programming.
+Recommended: Some familiarity with AWS services and Python programming.

 > [!CAUTION]
 > Optionally, you can run the workshop on your own AWS account. **Doing so will incur costs on your own account.** We cannot be responsible for any costs incurred on your personal AWS account.
 Please proceed with caution and at your own risk.